Posted in NUTRIENTS

 How much do I need?

 Adults need at least 1000 milligrams a day of calcium.
-For women over 50 and all adults over 70, 1200 milligrams are recommended.
+For women over 50 and all adults over 70, the recommendation is 1200 milligrams.

 Are supplements recommended?